moonpic/himitsu/src/index.md

 bgImageStyle:
   background-attachment: fixed
 heroText: Himitsu
-tagline: A secret so good that even the name is banned.
+tagline: Anime.
+Manga.
+Tracking.
+Streaming.
+Socializing.
+What if doing all that only required one app?.
 actions:
   - text: Get Started
     link: /getting-started/